amrithashirley/tinDog/README.md

-A fun tinder for dofs website using bootstrap
+A fun tinder for dogs website using bootstrap